AriFordsham/GHCWiki/bug-sweep.md

   - Check that the bug hasn't already been fixed.
   - Set the new "Type of Failure" field
   - If the bug has some reproduction instructions, try them out with a recent GHC and see if the bug still happens.
 If the results are different, update the ticket to include that information.
+  - Add the program to the [testsuite](building/running-tests#adding-a-new-test).
   - If the bug does not have repro instructions, ask the submitter for more details.
   - Check that there is still value in having the ticket open.
 If we cannot make progress without feedback from the submitter, and a long time has elapsed (e.g. 6 months), then we should close the bug.